piaodazhu/gotcc/README.md

 - Support dependency logic expressions: `not`, `and`, `or`, `xor` and any combination of them.
 - Many-to-many result delivery between tasks.
 - Support tasks rollback in case of any error.
-- Support multiple error collection.
+- Support multiple errors collection.
+- Support coroutine pool: default(panjf2000/ants) or user-defined coroutine pool.

 ## Installation